Campus-Molndal-CLOH24/FirstTurnIn_NiklasH/CLO24_FirstTurnInNiklasH/Documentation.md

 # Flowchart / basic program layout:
 a) A main menu where we have the following:
 - admin login (we will display a password so the tester can simulate admin tools)
 - guest login (no pass required)
-- End: go back to log-in-screen OR end program
 b) Classes:
 b1) Main
 - menu
 b2) CDcollection
 - searchCD
 - addCD
 - removeCD
-- CDhandling: Since we are not creating a real database, I will simulate this by using a List-function (as we will want to add/remove/etc) b3) User
+b3) User
 - admin (search, add, remove tools)
 - guest (search tool only)

-## Thoughts:
-- Guest()-method will need a way to return to MainMenu() through a loop or option to log out.
-This is tied to the setting we do (admin/guest) for the Menu()-method.
-Keeping track in the Main() is key.
-- CDCollection only manage the collection
-- User only focus on user roles: do not mix responsibilites!